 An Introduction to OHLC Data in Python

-This post is the part of T4P Series.
+This post is part of the T4P Series.

 In this post, we will be discussing OHLC data.
 OHLC is the abbreviation of Open, High, Low, and Close.
 We will discuss its working, its importance, and how to access it.
 So let’s start.